Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 Relative paths are supported, but only files inside the root static folder are served, it is not possible to download files outside of the static folder (it would be a security issue if it worked otherwise!).
-Additionally, BlackSheep only handles certain files extensions:  by default only the most common file extensions used in web applications.
+Additionally, BlackSheep only handles certain file extensions:  by default only the most common file extensions used in web applications.
-Paths starting with "/" are always considered absolute paths starting from the root of the web site.
+Paths starting with "/" are always considered absolute paths starting from the root of the website.

 ## Strategy for application settings

-The `API` and the `MVC` project templates include a strategy to read and validate application settings, from various sources, and supporting multiple system environments (like `dev`, `test`, `prod` environments).
+The `API` and the `MVC` project templates include a strategy to read and validate application settings, from various sources, and support multiple system environments (like `dev`, `test`, and `prod` environments).

 - [`Pydantic`](https://docs.pydantic.dev/latest/) is always used to describe and validate application settings.
 - Application settings can be read from various sources using either `Pydantic v1 BaseSettings` class, or `essentials-configuration`.
-- When using `essentials-configuration`, use the `APP_ENV` environment variable to control the application environment and to use environment specific settings from dedicated files using the pattern:
+- When using `essentials-configuration`, use the `APP_ENV` environment variable to control the application environment and to use environment-specific settings from dedicated files using the pattern:
   `settings.{{env_name}}.{{format}}`, like `settings.test.yaml`,
   `settings.prod.toml`.